benkehoe/aws-export-credentials/README.md

 # aws-export-credentials
 **Get AWS credentials from a profile to inject into other programs**

+> :warning: The AWS CLI now includes a command [`aws configure export-credentials`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/export-credentials.html) that covers the `--json`, `--env`, and `--env-export` options of `aws-export-credentials`, as well as providing env options for Windows.
+>
+> If you want to inject refreshable credentials into a locally-run container, [`imds-credential-server`](https://github.com/benkehoe/imds-credential-server) is a more focused solution for that.

 There are a number of other projects that extract AWS credentials and/or inject them into programs, but all the ones I've seen use the CLI's cache files directly, rather than leveraging botocore's ability to retrieve and refresh credentials.
 So I wrote this to do that.

-> :warning: If you want to inject refreshable credentials into a locally-run container, [imds-credential-server](https://github.com/benkehoe/imds-credential-server) is a more focused solution for that.

 [botocore (the underlying Python SDK library)](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html) has added support for loading credentials cached by [`aws sso login`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sso/login.html) as of [version 1.17.0](https://github.com/boto/botocore/blob/develop/CHANGELOG.rst#1170).
 `aws-export-credentials` now requires botocore >= 1.17.0, and so supports AWS SSO credentials as well.